tech-med/medlearnity.com/src/content/blog/best-resources-for-step-2-ck-prep/index.md

 ---

-title: "The Best Resources for Step 2 CK Preparation"
+title: 'The Best Resources for Step 2 CK Preparation'
 pubDate: 2020-07-25
 categories:
-  - "usmle"
+  - 'usmle'
-  - "usmle-step-2"
+  - 'usmle-step-2'
 tags:
-  - "medical-test-prep"
+  - 'medical-test-prep'
-  - "test-prep"
+  - 'test-prep'
-  - "testing-resourced"
+  - 'testing-resourced'
-description: "Students often ask us our advice on what the best resources are for USMLE Step 2 CK test preparation, especially because Step 2 CK doesn’t have a goto reso"
+description: 'Students often ask us our advice on what the best resources are for USMLE Step 2 CK test preparation, especially because Step 2 CK doesn’t have a goto reso'
 ---

 Students often ask us our advice on what the best resources are for USMLE Step 2 CK test preparation, especially because Step 2 CK doesn’t have a go-to resource the way USMLE Step 1 does with _First Aid_.
 We also know that there are a lot of resources available for Step 2 CK preparation – the sheer number and volume of what’s available can be overwhelming. **To help you prep for Step 2 CK, we compiled together the resource advice of some of our tutors who scored 279-281 on Step 2 CK**.